 If you were only able to respond to this question on a scale of “not well” to “great,” it would mean you’d be forced to lump your feelings about your coworkers with your feelings toward your manager.
 That’s fine if you feel exactly the same about both, but odds are, you don’t.
 You can love your coworkers and hate your boss, or vice-versa.

-The better way to ask this would be in the form of two questions:
+A better way to ask this would be in the form of two questions:

 - How well do you get along with your manager?